HenriF1895/pdsnd_github_project/README.md

 * washington.csv

 ### Credits
-The created repository was forked.
+This is a forked repository.
 The original repository can be found [here](https://github.com/udacity/pdsnd_github).